Bebe Neuwirth: Theater work

 Neuwirth at the Annual Flea Market and Grand Auction hosted by Broadway Cares/Equity Fights AIDS, September 26, 2006.

 Studying acting for two years under Suzanne Shepard, Neuwirth made her Broadway debut in the role of Sheila Bryant in A Chorus Line in 1980.
 She later appeared in revivals of Little Me (1982); Sweet Charity (1986), for which she won a Tony Award for Best Featured Actress in a Musical at the 40th Tony Awards; and Damn Yankees (1994).

 1996 saw Neuwirth play Velma Kelly in the Broadway revival of Chicago.
 She described the difficulty level of the role as "like performing microsurgery from 8 to 10:20."
 That role brought her her greatest stage recognition to date and several awards including a Tony Award, Drama Desk Award and Outer Critics Circle Award for Best Leading Actress in a Musical.
 Neuwirth would later return to the revival of Chicago in 2006, this time as Roxie Hart.
-In 2014 she returned again, this time playing "Mama" Morton, making her the first person to play three different characters at three separate times during the course of a single Broadway run.
+In 2014, she returned again, this time playing "Mama" Morton, making her the first person to play three different characters at three separate times during the course of a single Broadway run.

 She appeared in the musical revue Here Lies Jenny, which featured songs by Kurt Weill.
 Neuwirth and a four-person supporting cast sang and danced to the song as part of an unspoken, ambiguous story in an anonymous seedy bar possibly in Berlin in the 1930s.
 The show ran from May 7 through October 3, 2004, in the Zipper Theater in New York.
 Neuwirth also appeared in the show in San Francisco in 2005.
 In 2009, Neuwirth toured a one-woman cabaret show with pianist Scott Cady.
 The cabaret included music by Kurt Weill, Stephen Sondheim, Tom Waits, John Lennon, Paul McCartney, John Kander and Fred Ebb amongst others.
 In 2010, she returned to Broadway to create the role of Morticia Addams in the original production of The Addams Family opposite Nathan Lane.

 In 2019, Neuwirth returned to the stage with the Philadelphia Theatre Company, appearing in A Small Fire at the Suzanne Roberts Theater in Philadelphia.
-In 2024 she returned to Broadway playing Fräulein Schneider in a revival of Cabaret, for which she received a nomination for the Tony Award for Best Featured Actress in a Musical at the 77th Tony Awards.
+In 2023, she was inducted into the Theatre Hall of Fame.
+In 2024, she returned to Broadway playing Fräulein Schneider in a revival of Cabaret, for which she received a nomination for the Tony Award for Best Featured Actress in a Musical at the 77th Tony Awards.